 Cleaning the bathroom

-Try a non-scrub spray cleaner and soft-grip squeegee after showering to wipe away soap scum.
+Try a no-scrub spray cleaner and soft-grip squeegee after showering.
+These products wipe away soap scum.
 A scrubbing brush with a long handle reduces the need to bend to reach awkward spots.
 Keeping a spray cleaner and long-handled brush near the toilet makes cleaning easy.

 Static long handle dusters make reaching tough spots easy or try using a damp microfiber cloth as this collects more dust.
 You can repurpose old socks by placing a clean damp sock over your hand.
 To remove pet hair, put a damp rubber glove on one hand and run it over your furniture.

 A lightweight reacher with a long handle helps you grab things off the floor or from up high.
 Try using a kneeling frame to give you extra support and comfort when kneeling down.
 You could also install a remote control power board so you don't need to bend down to turn appliances on and off.